 Ruby Hammond conducted a study (2012-13) to investigate factors that affect reproductive success of native, arboreal nesting songbirds on Kaua‘i.
 The endangered ‘Akeke‘e had high nesting success ( 71 %) relative to other bird species (57 %), and relative to mean nesting success of Hawaiian forest birds (46 %) (Hammond et al. 2015).

 Like most of the native forest birds in Hawai’i, the ‘Akeke’e is restricted to high-elevation forests that are in nearly pristine condition on the eastern edge of Koke’e State Park and the Alaka’i Wilderness Preserve.
+A 2021 study predicted their overall range to be 58km2 and their nesting range to be only 11km2 (Fricker et al. 2021).
 Although the ‘Akeke’e is rare, a careful observer can find this species easiest by scanning the crowns of ‘ōhi’a trees.
 Once spotted, an observer can spend several minutes watching these birds forage meticulously across the forest canopy.
 Identifying this species by ear is difficult, as it sounds similar to several other species, including ‘Akikiki, ‘Anianiau, and Kaua’i ‘Amakihi.